WHAT WE DO

 Learn More

-By collaborating with key organizations in Tokyo, together we began tackling an alarming issue: Girls by the age of 15 drop out of sport at double the rate of boys and miss out on many benefits.
+By collaborating with key organizations in Osaka and Tokyo, together we began tackling an alarming issue: Girls by the age of 15 drop out of sport at double the rate of boys and miss out on many benefits.
 We want to change that.

 Learn More